-But before reinstalling the audio driver, we recommend you to update the audio driver to the latest version.
-If the issue cropped up after updating to the latest version of the audio driver, rollback to the previous version of the driver.
+But before reinstalling the audio or sound driver, we recommend you update the audio driver to the latest version.
+If the issue cropped up after updating to the latest version of the audio driver, roll back to the previous version of the driver.
 If none of these methods help, you can then try out reinstalling the audio device driver.

 Method 1 of 2

-Reinstall Windows 10 audio driver from Device Manager
+Reinstall Windows 10 audio driver from the Device Manager

 Step 1: Right-click on the Start button in the taskbar area and then click Device Manager to open the same.

-Step 2: In the Device Manager, expand Sound, video and game controllers.
+Step 2: In the Device Manager, expand Sound, video and game controllers tree.

-Step 3: You should now see your audio driver name.
-Most likely you have Realtek High Definition Audio.
+Step 3: You should now see your audio driver’s name.
+Most likely, you have Realtek High Definition Audio.

-Right-click on it and then click Uninstall device option.
+Right-click on it and then click the Uninstall device option.

-Between, you can download general version of Realtek audio driver from the following link:
+Between, you can download the general version of the Realtek audio driver from the following link:

 Try the Realtek HD audio codecs first.
-It will work on most of the modern PCs.
+It will work on most modern PCs.
 If it fails to install or work, download Realtek AC’97 Audio Codecs.
 Also, separate installers are available for 32-bit and 64-bit systems.
-Be sure to the download the right one.
-You can refer to our check if you’re running 32-bit or 64-bit Windows 10 guide for help.
+Be sure to download the right one.
+You can refer to our check if you’re running a 32-bit or 64-bit Windows 10 guide for help.

 Method 2 of 2